Client Initiated a Chargeback (Dispute)

 When a charge is disputed, you have three options:

-- Accept the charge-back: If you accept the charge-back, please e-mail hello@gethealthie.com letting us know, so that we can let your bank know.
+- Accept the chargeback: If you accept the chargeback, reply to the chargeback email letting us know, so that we can let your bank know.

-- Contact your client to withdraw the charge-back: If you believe this is confusion on your client's part, we'll recommend you contact your client to call their bank to withdraw the charge-back, and email hello@gethealthie.com with written evidence that it is withdrawn.
-From there, you send that to us, and we submit it to our payment processor.
+- Contact your client to withdraw the chargeback: If you believe this is confusion on your client's part, reach out to your client to call their bank to withdraw the chargeback, and reply to the chargeback email with written evidence that it is withdrawn.

-- Once a dispute has been initiated, it is best to have your client call and cancel the dispute on their end, rather than having you run an additional, new charge.
-The reason for this is that the client's card may have already flagged your business.
+- Once a dispute has been initiated, it is best to have your client contact their bank and cancel the dispute on their end, rather than having you run an additional, new charge.

 Recommended Evidence to Contest the Chargeback